-Dr Naomi Winstone is a researcher at the University of Surrey.
-AQA funded a research project she led together with Dr Rob Nash (Aston University) exploring how much A-level students retain from teacher feedback.
+AQA funded a research project between Dr Naomi Winstone (researcher at the University of Surrey) and Dr Rob Nash (Aston University) exploring how much A-level students retain from teacher feedback.

 Grading pupils’ work and providing feedback is one of the most important activities that teachers undertake; it's also one of the most time consuming.
 A 2016 report by the Independent Teacher Workload Review Group expressed concerns about the burden that marking places on teachers.